DECODEproject/decode-app/README.md

     - lib: Commonly used functions and constants
     - lib/components: Reusable presentational components
     - redux: The Redux store setup and the reducers
+    - redux/modules: Reducers are organized in modules
+    - redux/modules/applications: Applications add their reducers in this folder
     - redux/transformers: Functions for calculating derived attributes
     - screens: The UI components
     - screens/applications: The UI components for each application